 Do you prefer a thicker or thinner glaze?
 If you prefer a thinner glaze, as seen in the photo below, use just one cup of powdered sugar and 2 tablespoons of milk.

 If you prefer a thicker glaze, add an additional ¼ cup of powdered sugar to the glaze mix.
 Here is a photo of the cake with the thicker glaze.

 I actually just cut the corner of a sandwich bag, fill up the bag and have fun drizzling.
-Just be sure not to make the hole too big or all the frosting might all come out at once!
-Not so pretty that way!
+Just be sure not to make the hole too big, or all the frosting will pour out at once.

 Did you make this recipe?
 If so, please leave a comment and rating below.
 I love hearing from you.

 Cinnamon Streusel Coffee Cake